meetnearme/api/README.md

    through Lambda to your local environment
 1. Create a `.env` file in the root directory with the necessary environment variables found in [.env.example](.env.example).
-1. Run `npm run dev-remote-db` to run the Go Lambda Gateway V2 server locally, proxied through Lambda to your local, and using SST deployed AWS resources for DB, etc.
+1. Run `npm run dev` to run the Go Lambda Gateway V2 server locally, proxied through Lambda to your local, and using SST deployed AWS resources for DB, etc.